Li2Mn3NbO8

 What is Li2Mn3NbO8 used for?

-Li2Mn3NbO8 is used in lithium-ion battery research and electrochemical energy storage development.
+Li2Mn3NbO8 is used in lithium-ion battery electrode research, energy storage material development, and solid-state ionics.

 What is the band gap of Li2Mn3NbO8?